ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 Visualization is a crucial first step in data analysis.
 In this post we use the visualization library in the [forecast Python package](https://github.com/ADGEfficiency/forecast).
 The notebook where this work was done is [here](https://github.com/ADGEfficiency/forecast/blob/master/projects/elexon/visualization.ipynb).

 The dataset was downloaded using the script [`forecast/projects/elexon/data_scraping.py`](https://github.com/ADGEfficiency/forecast/blob/master/projects/elexon/data_scraping.py) and cleaned using the script [`forecast/projects/elexon/cleaning_data.py`](https://github.com/ADGEfficiency/forecast/blob/master/projects/elexon/cleaning_data.py).
+All the functions I used in this post come from the visualization module of the forecast package.

-The dataset has three variables - the imbalance price for the excess and insufficient balance and the imbalance volume.
-The imbalance price ranges from -153 to 3,000 £/MWh.
+The dataset has three variables - the Imbalance Price for the excess and insufficient balance and the imbalance volume.
+The Imbalance Price ranges from -153 to 3,000 £/MWh.

 ![]({{ "/assets/imba_vis/describe.png"}})

 A good start for time series visualization is to simply plot the series.
-I do this using the `plot_time_series` function from the forecast library:
+I do this using the `plot_time_series` function from the forecast library.

 ```python
 plot_time_series(elexon, 'Imbalance_price [£/MWh]', fig_name='time_series.png')